LokeshThota-Git/lead-management-design/README.md

 - Email integration
 - Lead assignment and team management

-## 📄 License

-This project is part of a frontend development assessment and is for demonstration purposes.

 ---

 **Built with ❤️ using React, Tailwind CSS, and modern web development practices.**